You Lay So Easy on My Mind: Reception

+William Ruhlmann of AllMusic said that the album showed "Williams turned in a particularly affecting version of the 1967 David Houston and Tammy Wynette hit "My Elusive Dreams."
+Sherrill's production was typical Nashville Sound, with lush strings, a wordless female chorus, tinkling piano, and pedal steel guitar, and Williams sounded fine with such support.

 Billboard noted that "Williams has always tried to adapt to the times, and his going Nashville is another step in that direction."

 Record World notes "Williams' gentle vocal prowess lends itself well to the material, as is especially obvious on the Peter Allen - penned hit "I Honestly Love You" and "Another Lonely Song."

 Record Mirror referred to it as "an easy listening album."